 Of course we all hope we'll never need to make any cancer decisions…

 But everyone knows how prevalent cancer is, so we probably will.
 We've all lost someone, many of us have lost several of our loved ones to this rotten disease.
-You may know that my Mom died almost 3 years ago and when she was diagnosed, it all happened so fast and we were quickly pressured into starting treatment because the cancer was growing!
+You may know that my Mom died in 2014 and when she was diagnosed, it all happened so fast and we were quickly pressured into starting treatment because the cancer was spreading!
 When I brought up some alternative options to Mom's doctor, she really made me feel like an idiot.
 I wasn't surprised, and kind of doubt Mom would've been very open to these other treatment options anyway (she was raised like most of us to wholeheartedly trust those in white coats with lots of letters behind their names), but I sure wish I knew more back then, so I could've presented any alternative ideas more convincingly.

 |By the way, be sure to click here to check out the Truth About Cancer series for SO much information that I wish I'd known when my Mom was diagnosed!
 If it's not live right now, register anyway so you'll be notified when it's live again later, they replay this fairly often.|